David Berman (musician)

-David Cloud Berman (born David Craig Berman; January 4, 1967 – August 7, 2019) was an American musician, singer and poet.
-In 1989, he founded the indie rock band Silver Jews with Pavement's Stephen Malkmus and Bob Nastanovich.
-He was Silver Jews' only constant member until that band dissolved in 2009.
-With Malkmus he developed the simple country-rock sound that characterized the early lo-fi recordings of both Pavement and Silver Jews.
-His creative priority was his abstract and autobiographical lyrics, which he labored over extensively.
+David Cloud Berman (born David Craig Berman; January 4, 1967 – August 7, 2019) was an American musician, singer-songwriter and poet who founded – and was the only constant member of – the indie rock band Silver Jews with Pavement's Stephen Malkmus and Bob Nastanovich.

-His only published volume of poetry, Actual Air, appeared in 1999, by which time heroin and crack cocaine addictions loomed large.
-His struggle with substance abuse, depression and anxiety overcame his career, and he attempted suicide in 2003.
-Afterward, he underwent rehabilitation, and engaged with Judaism.
-Alongside his wife Cassie Berman he toured for the first time, though soon dissolved the band.
-Returning to music following a hiatus, he later adopted the band name Purple Mountains and released an eponymous debut album in July 2019.
-Although he had planned a tour to pay off a $100,000 credit card debt, he died by suicide in August 2019.
+Initially lo-fi and increasingly country-inspired, Berman helped develop the sound of the band and provided the lyrical material, whose themes overlapped with his poetry, of which he published one volume; his lyrics concerned many subjects, including his depression, a matter which culminated in Berman attempting suicide in 2003.
+Afterward, he underwent rehabilitation, engaged with Judaism and toured for the first time, but soon dissolved the band and largely withdrew from public life.

-Although Berman believed his work was unappreciated, he cultivated a passionate following and is regarded as a significant and influential indie rock cult figure.
+In his reclusion, further turmoil arose which prompted a return to music; he adopted a new stage name and released an eponymous album in July 2019, a month before he died by suicide.
+Purple Mountains was acclaimed by his dedicated following, whom Berman believed non-existent.
+He is regarded as a significant and influential indie rock cult figure.

 Biography

 Early life

 David Craig Berman was born on January 4, 1967, in Williamsburg, Virginia.
 At that time, his father Richard Berman worked as an attorney practicing labor law for the United States Chamber of Commerce, while his mother was a housewife.
-He came from a secular Jewish family, who he said had no literary or artistic inclinations.
-Raised mostly in Texas, he did not personally know or interact with many other Jews.
-He later said he had identified with Jews because he "felt like an outsider" in his youth.
-For most of his life Berman identified as "ethnically Jewish" but not religious.
-His mother had undergone conversion to Judaism without the supervision of an Orthodox rabbi, and for that reason neither she nor he would be considered Jews under certain criteria.
+He came from a secular Jewish family, lacking in literary or artistic inclinations.
+Raised mostly in Texas, he did not personally know or interact with many other Jews but maintained an identification beyond his youth, although with little religiosity.

 Berman's parents divorced when he was seven.
 Thereafter, he split time between each parent's household until he entered college.
-His father relocated to Dallas for a position as a lobbyist on behalf of foodservice businesses, while his mother moved back in with her parents in Wooster, Ohio, and became a teacher there.
+His father relocated to Dallas for a position as a lobbyist on behalf of foodservice businesses, while his mother moved back in with her parents in Wooster, Ohio, and became a teacher.
 He later described his childhood as "grindingly painful" and said he kept "mostly independent of family things" into his adulthood.
-While he was an adolescent, his father rose to prominence as a corporate lobbyist representing firearms, alcohol, and other industries.
-Berman came to dislike his father at an early age.
+While he was an adolescent, his father rose to prominence as a corporate lobbyist representing firearms, alcohol, and other industries; by this point Berman had come to dislike him.
 He was compelled to live with his father after 1979, despite his wishes to the contrary, because of concern he was "growing up to be a wimp".